HybridShivam/Pokemon/README.md

 Contains all the exceptional URLs which can't be fetched due to exceptional naming in their page names like Mr. Mime's https://bulbapedia.bulbagarden.net/wiki/File:122Mr._Mime.png
 ```
+**For Generating the DataSet from PokeAPI:**
+ 1. Just clone the repo or download just the src files.
+ 1. Run `src/generateDataSet.py` to generate and Download the dataset.

 # Copyright Notice
 Please note everything in this repository is copyrighted by the Pokémon Company and its affiliates.
 This repository is merely a compilation of data collected by the editors of Bulbapedia and Data from Veekun and PokeAPI.